 The C11 nave has pilaster-strips, though most other detail is later.
-The tower dates probably from 1728 and the chancel is C19.
+The tower dates probably from 1728 and the chancel was rebuilt in the C19.
 There is some fine C16 Flemish or German glass.

 There was originally a wooden belfry and it is uncertain if there was a chancel arch, though a plan with the restoration papers of 1876 (WSRO Par 216/4/1) shows one with two chamfered orders, the inner on corbels.
 If this is correct, it looks C13 and its form provides further support for this as the most likely date of the mediaeval chancel.
 The same plan shows paired lancets in the nave, as today.
 Though they do not now look old, they probably follow C13 ones.
 The nave roof with braced crownposts may be of that period and so may the flat, shouldered rere-arch of the south doorway.

 The Sharpe Collection drawing (1804) shows a two-light pointed north window in the nave that could be mediaeval, which does not survive.
-Nothing else is older than the C18 with round-headed windows of this date in the nave and chancel, as Adelaide Tracy (1848) (I p43) shows.
-According to the 1876 records, the then chancel had been rebuilt relatively recently and it may have dated from 1728, which is the date on a plaque on the west tower and marks its construction at a cost of £74 2s (Parsons and Milner-Gulland p116).
-This plaque is now below a row of initials of members of the Mill family, lords of the manor.
+Nor does a double-lancet that Glynne saw in the north wall of the chancel.
+There is otherwise nothing else older than the C18 with round-headed windows of this date in the nave and chancel, as Adelaide Tracy (1848) (I p43) shows.
+According to the 1876 records, the then chancel had been rebuilt relatively recently, though Glynne’s observation of earlier features might indicate that this work amounted to less than total reconstruction.
+The date of this work may have been 1728, given on a plaque on the west tower that marks its construction at a cost of £74 2s (Parsons and Milner-Gulland p116).
+Now above this plaque is a row of initials of members of the Mill family, lords of the manor.
 This may have come from elsewhere, but the date is stylistically plausible.
-The Sharpe drawing shows it was originally plain with low diagonal buttresses and small round-headed north and west windows, the latter double, as well as the west doorway already mentioned.
+The Sharpe drawing shows the tower was originally plain with low diagonal buttresses and small round-headed north and west windows, the latter double, as well as the west doorway already mentioned.
 The top has never been altered, with a parapet and tiny pinnacles.

 Work in the C19 is not fully researched, though the plans of 1876 are a good source.
 No signature can be deciphered for the only one is illegible and may be the Bishop’s.
 There was previously no tower arch and one was provided after a west gallery was removed and the nave roof boarded and given heavy wallplates, carved with foliage.
 Two cusped openings above belong to the work.
 The lower part of the tower was made to appear more mediaeval outside with a two-light west window of panelled tracery and a porch was added on its south side.
 Lord Laverton, lord of the manor paid for this restoration, but as so often with private donors, records are sparse.
 The church was not re-opened until 1880 (CDK 1881 pt 2 p161), with a new chancel, rather larger than its predecessor, and a north vestry.
 The broad chancel arch probably belongs with it.
 There is a reference to work by R J Johnson in 1890 (BN 58 p720), but the nature of this, coming so soon after the extensive work of 1876-80, is not known.
 It could even suggest he was the architect in 1876-80.